 The Atlas of Danish Facebook Culture is a research project undertaken by the Techno-Anthropology Lab (TANTLab) at the University of Aalborg in Copenhagen.
 The aim of the project is to understand how Danes have used Facebook as a public space in a six year period between 2012 and 2018.
 The project is led by Anders Kristian Munk (email@example.com) and Asger Gehrt Olesen (firstname.lastname@example.org).

 The purpose of the project

 The purpose of the project is to map how public Facebook pages in Denmark post content and how users interact around that content.
-We want to understanding how different topics generate different kinds of public engagement, how different user groups organize around different issues, and how sources and links from other media are injected into the debate.
-To do so we provide a combinateion of basemaps, that cover the entire public discourse on 72.000 Danish pages, and case studies that engage specifically with issues like vaccinations programs, food activism, waste disposal or the quality of urban spaces.
+We want to understand how matters of public concern generate engagement, how different user groups organize around different issues, how sources are shared as part of the debate, and how these patterns break or create media bubbles.
+To do so we provide a combination of basemaps, that cover the entire public discourse on 72.000 Danish pages, and case studies that engage specifically with issues like vaccinations programs, food activism, waste disposal or the quality of urban spaces.
 We conduct these case studies in collaboration with a series of other projects.
-A subsidiary purpose of these collaborations is to finde practical ways to make insights from social data available to broader social research in ways that are ethically responsible and in compliance with GDPR.
+A subsidiary purpose of these collaborations is to find practical ways to make insights from big social data available to broader social research in ways that are ethically responsible and in compliance with GDPR.

 Below is a visual representation of the protocol used to construct the dataset.